vriddhipai/p2p-file-sharing/README.md

 Created a peer-to-peer network for file downloading.
 It resembles some features of Bittorrent, but much simplified.
 There are two pieces of software – peer and file owner.
 The file owner has a file, and it breaks the file into chunks of 100KB, each stored as a separate file.
-Note that the last chunk can be smaller than 100KB.
-The minimum number of chunks that the file can be split into is 5.
-The file owner listens on a TCP port.
-It should be designed as a server that can run multiple threads to serve multiple clients simultaneously.
+The file owner listens on a TCP port where the file owner is the server that can run multiple threads to serve multiple clients simultaneously.

 ## Project Requirements